 Loews Corporation grew out of the lifelong partnership of two brothers: Laurence (“Larry” – father of James and Andrew) and Preston Robert (“Bob” – father of Jonathan) Tisch.
 Beginning in 1946 with a single hotel in Lakewood, New Jersey, Larry and Bob Tisch built a thriving hotel chain.
 In 1959, they purchased a controlling interest in Loew’s Theatres, Inc., a nationwide chain of 102 movie theaters, which formed the foundation of modern-day Loews (Loews sold the theater business in 1985).
 The two founders developed a conservative and flexible value-oriented philosophy which continues to be a cornerstone of Loews today.
 In 2009, the corporation marked the 50th anniversary of its listing on the New York Stock Exchange.

 At Loews, we attribute our success to several important – and interrelated – factors.
 First, and perhaps most important, the efficient management and allocation of capital is a priority.
 We manage for the long term, investing in our subsidiaries in order to grow and enhance their value.
 We maintain a disciplined approach to identifying and acquiring, at attractive prices, good assets that can deliver sustainable cash earnings.
 We keep cash in reserve so that we may manage through unpredictable markets and cyclical downturns.
 Our liquidity also enables us to move decisively when we see an opportunity to make an acquisition or investment.
 We repurchase our shares when we believe they represent solid value for continuing holders of Loews common stock.
-Over the past three years, we have spent about $1.3 billion repurchasing our own shares.
-Since 1971 we have reduced our shares outstanding from 1.3 billion to 392 million as of December 31, 2012.
+Since 1971 we have reduced our shares outstanding from 1.3 billion to 373 million as of December 31, 2014.

 Allocating capital effectively requires other corporate strengths: